Reflection and learning

 What is reflection?

 Reflection is more than just a team meeting.
 It means regularly creating a safe place for all team members to identify, describe and analyse how the project is going.
-It also means including perspectives from those outside the project who are affected by your research.
-This approach allows your goals to evolve and gives room for considering a project’s wider impacts.
-Overall, reflection helps to keep your project on track and to adapt to changes along the way, while ensuring everyone involved is working to the same shared goals.
-Sharing learning can help ensure that others benefit from your experience to improve future projects.
+If you don’t have a team, it means making individual space to understand and develop the most valuable aspects of your work.
+This approach allows your goals to evolve and gives room for considering wider impacts, especially when you include stakeholders.
+Overall, reflection helps to keep your research on track and to be adapted in light of changes along the way, while ensuring everyone involved feels valued and aligned.

 Wave logo